ExtremeAddons/hdri_maker_docs/docs/faqs.rst

 Is there support?
 *****************

 Of course!
-Both on Blendermarket via message, and on extreme-addons.com you can find a chat in the bottom right
+You can contact me on https://blendermarket.com/ or on http://extreme-addons.com/ (On extreme-addons.com you can find a chat button in the bottom right corner)

 ------------------------------------------------------------------------------------------------------------------------